 "Kline has a history of selling stolen items of which he has personally admitted to this officer in the past," Ford wrote in charging documents.

-Ford spoke to Kline, who admitted he removed the wheels from the Service Tire Center, but claimed he was given permission to from a friend who works there, officials said.
+Ford spoke to Kline, who admitted he removed the wheels from the Service Tire Center but claimed he had been given permission by a friend who works there, officials said.

 Kline did not say who that friend was, police said.

 Carlisle thefts: At the time Springettsbury Township Police filed charges, Carlisle Police also were searching for Kline.